Early Access 🚀 v0.3.0: New Features · Apr 19, 2026

 Dockev uses Bollard, a Rust Docker API client, to communicate with the Docker daemon via its socket.
 On macOS and Linux this is a Unix socket; on Windows a named pipe.
 It's the exact same API the Docker CLI uses — whichever engine you're running, Dockev speaks to it identically.

-Yes — the Compose manager is included for free.
+Yes — the Compose manager is included.
 Load any docker-compose.yml, bring services up or down individually, and monitor the health of your whole stack from one screen.

 Stop typing,